 - It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
-Any such concerns should be dealt with as per our Safeguarding and Child Protection Policy. - Online teaching should follow the same principles as set out in the School code of conduct. - Witley School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements. - The school will send online work to pupils via our secure Google Classroom.
-Witley are using this across the school. - If whole class or whole school lockdown should arise the school will provide continuous learning via Google Classroom and Google Meet.
+Any such concerns should be dealt with as per our Safeguarding and Child Protection Policy. - Online teaching should follow the same principles as set out in the School code of conduct. - Witley School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements. - The school will send online work to pupils via our secure Google Classroom. - If whole class or whole school lockdown should arise the school will provide continuous learning via Google Classroom and Google Meet.